Heidelberg University (Ohio): Student life

 Students are culturally and geographically diverse, originating from all parts of the country.
 Eight percent of the students come from other countries.
 Fifty-three percent are male and forty-seven percent are female.

-Roughly eighty-five percent of students live in campus-owned housing, which includes seven traditional residence halls, senior apartments, and an average of ten Cooperative Learning Communities (CLCs).
-CLCs are themed houses that provide students with the opportunity to develop initiatives and programs that will benefit the Heidelberg and/or greater-Tiffin communities.
+Roughly eighty-five percent of students live in campus-owned housing, which includes seven traditional residence halls, Townhouses, and Apartments overlooking the stadium.

 Greek life

 Heidelberg University has ten different social Greek organizations: five fraternities, four sororities, and one mixed-gender society.
 Each of the Greek organizations is local and specific only to Heidelberg University.
 They are governed by the Greek Life Council.
-In addition to this, Greek Life is accompanied by a chapter of the Order of Omega, an honorary Greek life organization.